HamidMp/otp-manager/README.md

     $result = OTPManager::checkUserOTPAndVerification($request, $request->code);
     ```

-* You can use the OTPManager without user and then after verification assign a user to that verified request
+* You can use the OTPManager without user and then after verification assign a user to that verified request (then you can using 'auth:otpmanager' middleware for identity the user)

     ```php
     // App/Http/Controllers/SiteController